JoseAlbDR/nodepop-fullstack/README.md

 Users can view a list of all products.
 Additionally, users can view details of a specific product by clicking on its listing.
 The product details include its name, price, image, tags, and the user who created it.

+### Read Unique TAGS

+Users can view a list of current unique TAGS within all the Products Stored in the Database.

 #### Filter Products:
 Users can filter products based on specific criteria such as price range, availability (on sale or not), and tags.
 Filters can be applied using query parameters when fetching the list of products.